ngvanthanggit/SPOJ-Problems/README.md

 - 👋 Hi, I’m @thangitcbg
 - 👀 I’m interested in Computer Science and Artificial Intelligence
 - 🌱 I’m currently learning about Algorithm and ...
-- 📫 Contact with me by email: thangitcbg@gmail.com
+- 📫 Contact with me via email: thangitcbg@gmail.com

 <!---
 thangitcbg/thangitcbg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.